 Most other nationalities are required to obtain their Iraqi Kurdistan visas from an Iraqi Embassy or Consulate before arrival.

-Important: Your Kurdistan stamp does not allow you to enter areas outside of the Kurdistan region.
+ⓘ IMPORTANT: Your Kurdistan stamp does not allow you to enter areas outside of iraq’s designated Kurdistan region.

 Kurdistan has quite a good number of comfortable, quality hotels.
 If you are doing your own tour and prefer to plan ahead, you can book online.
 You can also do a web search for hotels in Erbil, etc., and book via email.

-Even if you’re usually a spontaneous traveler, we don’t recommend just showing up and looking for a place to stay.
-You can, of course, but there’s no guarantee they’ll speak English.
+However, even if you’re usually a spontaneous traveler, we don’t recommend just showing up and looking for a place to stay.
+You can, of course, but there’s no guarantee you’ll find a hotel with staff who speak English.